 Burnt Sugar for the Win

-Another signature of Jamaican Stew Beef is the deep, rich color.
+Another signature of Jamaican beef stew is the deep, rich color.
 This is sometimes achieved via the addition of browning sauce.
 This bottled sauce is essentially burnt sugar and is used to color and flavor a variety of Caribbean stews, gravies, and even desserts.

 You can also achieve this color by burning the sugar yourself while making the stew, as we do in this recipe.
 Sugar is included in the beef’s marinade so when it’s seared in the pan, the savory bits on the bottom of the pan become especially dark.
 This will result in the color and depth of flavor we want.